Academic Excellence

 School Chaplaincy Program

-• The role provides added support for our students’ social, emotional, and spiritual needs and will run from 2020 – 2022.
+• The role provides added support for our students’ social, emotional, and spiritual needs.

 Wellbeing projects include animal therapy